Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 Contains the CosmicRay class which inherits a Charticle and gives it three more parameters; RestMass, Interact and Gamma.
 These are used in the class functions.
 The CosmicRayUpdate function updates the spatial parameters of the cosmic ray for a given time step.
-The StoppingForce and NonRelativisticSto- ppingForce functions called in this function are set for the parameters of the mesosphere  (the first a tmospheric layer where air density is not negligible) as cosmic rays stop before roughly the lower limit of the mesosphere and are initialised at the upper limit of the mesosphere.The interactionCheck function calculates a value for whether the particle interacts each time step or passes if the cosmic ray has interacted already.
+The StoppingForce and NonRelativisticSto- ppingForce functions called in this function are set for the parameters of the mesosphere (the first a- tmospheric layer where air density is not negligible) as cosmic rays stop before roughly the lower limit of the mesosphere and are initialised at the upper limit of the mesosphere.
+The interactionCheck function calculates a value for whether the particle interacts each time step or passes if the cosmic ray has interacted already.
 The GammaUpdate function updates the lorentz factor value attributed to the cosmic ray.
-The MassUpdate function uses the lorentz factor value to update the cosmic rays mass due to relativistic speeds.
+The MassUpdate function uses the Lorentz factor value to update the cosmic ray's mass due to relativistic speeds.
 The ParticleEnergyUpdate function uses the relativistic mass to update the total energy of the particle.